woshibaobaomei/bmp/README.md

     BMP#

 Now the BMP sever is running on port 1200 on your machine.
 BGP routers can now connect to the machine on this port and start sending BMP messages.
+There is a console prompt started for entering commands that can interact with the server.

+    BMP#

+Significant events occurring on the server (new BGP client connection, etc) are logged with a timestamp on the console as well.

+    BMP# [05:11:33.471] Listening on port 1200
+    BMP#
+    BMP# [05:12:02.211] BMP-ADJCHANGE: 10.1.0.1:12012  UP
+    BMP# [05:12:02.521] BMP-ADJCHANGE: 10.1.0.2:13013  UP
+    BMP# [05:12:04.501] BMP-ADJCHANGE: 10.1.0.3:14014  UP
+    BMP#

 Usage